btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 This will broadcast all normal product settings: SKU, price, etc.

-If your products have variations, a product image gallery, want to sync stock, want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.
+If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 = WPML Sitepress =